Patient Connect NB

 Important information on the process

-- Patient Connect NB refers people on a first come first service basis by area.
+- Patient Connect NB gives priority to patients without a primary care provider and refers people on a first come first service basis by area.

-- Each time a patient registers, a new record is created with the current date of registration and all old registrations are cancelled.
+- It is important to note that patients do not keep their spot in the list should they close their file.
+To be matched to a primary care provider, the patient would have to create a new registration.
+Each time a patient registers, a new record is created with the current date of registration and all old registrations are cancelled.

 Frequently Asked Questions